Amiens

-Amiens (English: /æˈmjæ̃/ or /ˈæmiənz/ AM-ee-ənz; /fr/; Anmien, Anmiens or Anmyin) is a city and commune in northern France, located 120 km north of Paris and 100 km south-west of Lille.
-It is the capital of the Somme department in the region of Hauts-de-France and had a population of 135,429, as of 2021.
+Amiens (English: /æˈmjæ̃/ or /ˈæmiənz/ AM-ee-ənz; /fr/; Anmien, Anmiens or Anmyin) is a city and commune in northern France, located 120 km north of Paris and 100 km southwest of Lille.
+With 136,449 inhabitants (2023), it is the prefecture of the Somme department in the Hauts-de-France region.
 A central landmark of the city is Amiens Cathedral, the largest Gothic cathedral in France.
 Amiens also has one of the largest university hospitals in France, with a capacity of 1,200 beds.
 The author Jules Verne lived in Amiens from 1871 until his death in 1905, and served on the city council for 15 years.
-Amiens is the birthplace of French president Emmanuel Macron.
+Amiens is the birthplace of current French president Emmanuel Macron.

 The town was fought over during both World Wars, suffering significant damage, and was repeatedly occupied by both sides.
 The 1918 Battle of Amiens was the opening phase of the Hundred Days Offensive which directly led to the Armistice with Germany.
 The Royal Air Force heavily bombed the town during the Second World War.
 In the aftermath, the city was rebuilt according to Pierre Dufau's plans with wider streets to ease traffic congestion.
 These newer structures were primarily built of brick, concrete and white stone with slate roofs.
 The architect Auguste Perret designed the Gare d'Amiens train station and nearby Tour Perret.

 Amiens has an important historical and cultural heritage, on which a significant amount of tourism is based.
 Apart from the cathedral, there are the hortillonnages, the Jules Verne House, the Tour Perret, the Musée de Picardie, the zoo, and the Saint-Leu and Saint-Maurice neighborhoods.
 A total of 60 monuments are listed in the inventory of monuments historiques, over 1600 places and monuments listed in the general inventory of cultural heritage, and 187 objects listed in the inventory of monuments historiques.
 During December, the town hosts the largest Christmas market in northern France.
 It is known for a few local foods, including "macarons d'Amiens", almond paste biscuits; "tuiles amienoises", chocolate and orange curved biscuits; "pâté de canard d'Amiens", duck pâté in pastry; "la ficelle Picarde", an oven-baked cheese-topped crêpe; and "flamiche aux poireaux", a puff pastry tart made with leeks and cream.